-SDSU has been ranked as the No. 1 small research university in the nation.
+SDSU has been ranked as the No. 1 small research university in the nation on the Faculty Scholarly Productivity Index.
 In fiscal 2016-17, SDSU faculty and staff attracted more than $134 million in grants and contracts.
 Academic Analytics consistently ranked SDSU faculty research productivity highly in 2007-2010: #1 out of 92 small research universities in the United States, #15 out of all 155 public research universities, and #35 out of all 222 American research universities.

 A background check (including a criminal records check) must be completed before any candidate can be offered a position with the CSU.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.

 Through our classes and graduate programs, we aim to provide students with the knowledge, critical-thinking and problem-solving skills, and proficiency in geospatial techniques required to understand complex global and local interdependencies between people, places and environments.
 Geography students master theories and practices in physical sciences, social sciences, and humanities, as well as geospatial technologies.
 Our students not only develop abilities to conduct research, analyze evidence, and communicate clearly, but they also learn how to develop solutions to real world problems using an integrative approach.
 We see learning about the dynamics of human-environment systems as particularly relevant now and in the future.

 The successful applicant should expect to teach at least several of the following extant courses offered by our department, with the potential to develop additional courses in their area of expertise.
-Environmental Geography courses offered by SDSU Geography include:
+Geography courses with a focus on remote sensing include:

 - Geography 370: Conservation and Science Policy